-Prague, Czech Republic – Book World Prague, a major international book fair held annually in the Czech capital, has been postponed till October due to the coronavirus pandemic, the Czech News Agency (CTK) reported, quoting organizer Radovan Auer.
+Prague, Czech Republic – Book World Prague, a major international book festival held annually in the Czech capital, has been postponed till October due to the coronavirus pandemic, the Czech News Agency (CTK) reported, quoting organizer Radovan Auer.

 The 2020 edition of the literary festival was initially supposed to kick-off on May 14 at the Holesovice Exhibition centre, but should now be held on October 8-11.